 Online vendors of CBD oil are accustomed to being classified as high-risk businesses, but when it comes to payment processing PCI DSS compliance, a small to medium-size eCommerce site is almost certainly considered “low-risk.”

 PCI DSS defines risk based on how many transactions a company processes.
-Which means that that all of the service providers that you work with – your payment processor, payment gateway, bank, ecommerce platform – are likely considered to be high risk.
-High-risk – which is “tier 1” on the PCI DSS compliance scale – translates to handling 1 million or more payment card transactions a year.
+This means that all of the service providers that you work with – your payment processor, payment gateway, bank, eCommerce platform – are likely considered to be high-risk.
+High-risk, which is “PCI DSS Level 1” on the compliance scale, translates to handling 1 million or more payment card transactions a year.

 PCI DSS stands for “Payment Card Industry Data Security Standard.”
 Typically, people just refer to the standard as PCI.

-However, the compliance requirements vary according to the type and size of your business.
+The compliance requirements vary according to the type and size of your business.
+Payment processing PCI DSS compliance has four tiers.
+The number of transactions a business processes typically determines the standards they need to comply with – the more the transactions, the more you need to do to secure data.
 A company that handles a lot of transactions, such as a Payment Processor, is required to comply with a much stricter standard.
 A merchant with a small, online store that processes less than a few thousand transactions a month has more basic responsibilities.

 Google to see if they have experienced any security breaches.
-If so, find out when it happened, why, and how the problem was remediated.
+If so, find out when it happened, why, and how the problem was mitigated.
 If a provider has experienced multiple breaches, you might want to consider other options.

-T1 also provides flat fee merchant accounts, complies fully with PCI DSS (Level 1), and offers comprehensive account monitoring, reporting and support to help high-risk merchants avoid chargebacks, fraud and other business risks.
-To find out more about our customizable global payment solutions for high-risk merchants please call 866-518-2216.
+T1 also provides flat fee merchant accounts, complies fully with PCI DSS (Level 1), and offers comprehensive account monitoring, reporting, and support to help high-risk merchants avoid chargebacks, fraud, and other business risks.
+To find out more about our customizable global payment solutions for high-risk merchants, please call 866-518-2216.